fercho-0109/DeepLearning-TrashClassification/README.md

 - then use: python -m ipykernel --name=TrashCassification
 - Now associate the environment with a jupyter notebook.
 So open jupyter using: jupyter notebook, and select TrashCassification directory.
 Then associate the environment as show in the image
 ![image](https://github.com/fercho-0109/TrashClassification/assets/40362695/2b853119-4011-4c9b-8141-3a8a88e539e5)
-### 2. How to install Tensorflow for Deep Learning
+### 3. How to install Tensorflow for Deep Learning
-!pip install tensorflow opencv-python matplotlib scikit-learn. this line is already included in the code
+!pip install tensorflow opencv-python matplotlib scikit-learn. **this line is already included in the code**

 # Prerequisites
 - The code was created and tested on the Matlab/Simulink 2023a environment